-Be it enacted by the Senate and the House of Representative of the Philippines in Congress assembled:
+Be it enacted by the Senate and House of Representative of the Philippines in Congress assembled:

-SECTION 1.
-Title. - This Act shall be known as the "Street Children Welfare Act of 2010."
+Section 1.
+Title. - This Act shall be known as the "Street Children Welfare Act".

-SEC.
-2. Declaration of Policy - Article XV of the Constitution provides that the State shall defend the right of children to assistance, including proper care and nutrition, and special protection from all forms of neglect, abuse, cruelty, exploitation and other conditions prejudicial to their development.
+Sec.
+2. Declaration of Policy. - Article XV of the Constitution provides that the State shall defend the right of children to assistance, including proper care and nutrition, and special protection from all forms of neglect, abuse, cruelty, exploitation and other conditions prejudicial to their development.